laraveltherightway/laraveltherightway.github.io/_posts/05-05-01-php-and-utf8.md

 ## Working with UTF-8 {#php_and_utf8_title}

-Laravel uses the [patchwork/utf8][patchwork] for most of it's UT8-related stuffs.
+Laravel uses the [patchwork/utf8][patchwork] for most of its UT8-related stuff.
 It is required that all developers understands the following concepts:

 * [Character Sets / Character Encoding Issues][li-1]
 * [Handling UTF-8 with PHP][li-2]